-Arts and Museum Administration Grant - Lesley Wright, Chair
+Arts and Museum Administration Fund - Lesley Wright, Chair

 Supports internships with established arts organizations, including theatre companies, museums, community art centers, and performance spaces offering internships in arts administration, publicity, event coordination, directing, arts education, collection care, and/or curatorial projects.
 Students are required to meet with the Chair before applying.

-Careers in Education Professions Grant - Ashley Schaefer, Chair
+Careers in Education Professions Fund - Ashley Schaefer, Chair

 Supports internships that offer education-related experiences, including internships in K-12 schools, non-profit organizations focused on education and children, institutions of higher education, and educational policy and research centers.
 Students must be members of the Grinnell Careers in Education Professions program and must meet with the Chair prior to applying.